 § It is not possible to reduce a two-team teaser, thus a two-team teaser with a tie, “no action” or push, and a win is considered as “no action”, and you will get your money back.

-§ With only the exception of ties, all your wagers must win for a teaser to be regarded a win.
+§ With only the exception to ties, all your wagers must win for a teaser to be regarded a win.
 Even if just one of the wagers loses, your entire teaser loses, and you lose your money because there are no partial payouts.

 § Unless otherwise stated, matches not played at the specified location and/or on the specified date are considered “no action”, and your teaser is reduced to the next lowest number.
 The bookmaker then recalculates your payout based on the decreased number of teams.